yanyuchen1661/Philosophy/Socrates.md

 苏格拉底是古希腊哲学家，西方哲学的奠基人之一。

+- One thing only I know, and that is that I know nothing.

 ### Backgroud: the starting point of philosophy

 > Probably the traders were the first sceptics; they had seen too much to believe too much; and the general disposition of merchants to classify all men as either fools or knaves inclined them to question every creed.
 Gradually too, they were developing science; mathematics grew with the increasing complexity of exchange, astronomy with the increasing audacity of navigation.
 The growth of wealth brought the leisure and security which are the prerequisite of research and speculation; men now asked the stars not only for guidance on the seas but as well for an answer to the riddles of the universe; thefirst Greek philosophers were astronomers.
 "Proud of their achievements," says Aristotle "men pushed farther afield after the Persian wars; they took all knowledge lot their province, and sought ever wider studies."
 Men grew bold enough to attempt nat- ural explanations of processes arid events before attributed to supernatural agencies arid powers ; magic and ritual slowly gave way to science and control; and philosophy began.